mxn/eth_option/README.md

 2. *Option "Line" Creator*: creates the “meta” option contract, which specifies ERC20 token pair (underlying and basis), strike price  and expiration date.
 As compensation she receives part (e.g. 15/16) of fee paid by *Option Writer* (s. below).

 3. *Option Writer*.
-Deposits the  "underlying" ERC20-compatible tokens with minimum amount specified by by *Option Line*. in exchange she gets ERC20-compatible option contract  as well  as ERC20-compatible “anti-option” contract (s. later).
+Deposits the  "underlying" ERC20-compatible tokens with minimum amount specified by by Option Line. in exchange she gets ERC20-compatible option contract  as well  as ERC20-compatible “anti-option” contract (s. later).
 For this transaction *Option Writer* pays fee.

 4. *Option Buyer*.
-Buys *Option Contracts* e.g. on exchanges (*Option Contracts* are fully ERC20-compatible), via 0x protocol etc.
+Buys *Option Contracts* e.g. on exchanges (the *Option Contracts* are fully ERC20-compatible), via 0x protocol etc.

 5. *Anti-Option Buyer*.
-As *Option Writer* side of contracts is tokenized, one can sell / buy the *Option Writer* right to withdraw the unlocked deposit too.
+As *Option Writer* side of contracts is tokenized, one can sell / buy the *Option Writer* right to withdraw the deposit after expiration time too.

 ## Example 1

-Ann creates "meta" option contract with the underlying WETH (ERC20-compatible, wrapped Ethereum, token) and basis DAI, with the strike price 3000 and expiration date 2018-12-31 (current price at the time of writing is about  900 DAI per WETH).
+Ann creates "meta" option contract with the underlying WETH (wrapped Ethereum, to make it ERC20-compatible) and basis DAI, with the strike price 3000 and expiration date 31.12.2018 (current price at the time of writing is about  900 DAI per WETH).

 Bob "writes" 10 option contracts.
-That is he deposits 10 WETH and get 10 Option (OPT_1_WETH_3000_DAI_2018_12_31) and 10 Anti-Option contracts (A_OPT_1_WETH_3000_DAI_2018_12_31).
+That is he deposits 10 WETH and get 10 Option (OPT_WETH_DAI_2018_12_31) and 10 Anti-Option contracts (A_OPT_WETH_DAI_2018_12_31).
 At this point the fee are taken, 0.016 per contract, that is 0.16 ETH.
 0.15 ETH went to Ann, as *Option Line Creator* and 0.01 ETH to *Option House* (preliminary split fee taker split ratio).
 Note in the tables below the fees are not considered!

 <table>
   <tr>
     <td></td>
-    <td>OPT_1_WETH_3000_DAI_2018_12_31</td>
-    <td>A_OPT_1_WETH_3000_DAI_2018_12_31</td>
+    <td>OPT_WETH_DAI_2018_12_31</td>
+    <td>A_OPT_WETH_D
+AI_2018_12_31</td>
     <td>WETH</td>
     <td>DAI</td>
   </tr>